tengattack/pull-request-checker/README.md

 ## Introduction

-It can use for checking GitHub Pull Requests automatically, and generate comments for Pull Requests.
+It is used to check GitHub Pull Requests automatically, and generate comments for Pull Requests.

 It will read linter's configuration file from the root path of repository: